Rare October storm brings heavy rain and possible mudslides to Southern California

 Officials warned of a long road to recovery and a need for continued support for the hardest-hit communities with winter just around the corner.

-In Tempe, Arizona, a microburst and thunderstorm on Monday dropped about a half-inch of rain within 10 minutes, the National Weather Service said.
+In Tempe, Arizona, a microburst and thunderstorm on Monday dropped about a half-inch (1.3 centimeters) of rain within 10 minutes, the weather service said.
 The storm caused significant damage, including uprooting trees that toppled onto vehicles and buildings, and dropping them on streets and sidewalks.
 A business complex had its roof torn off, and thousands of homes lost power.

 Golden reported from Seattle.
 Associated Press writer Becky Bohrer contributed from Juneau, Alaska.